 The same age as Honore.
 He played at his buddy's funeral.
 And then, his mom drove him straight to band practice.

-With just about everything cancelled this year, it's hard for anyone to find a reason to get dressed.
+With just about everything cancelled for a year, it was hard for anyone to find a reason to get dressed.
 But that's exactly why Ray Johnson had the band do it anyway.
 And then, directed them to march through the neighborhood.

 The route lacked the grandeur of a Mardi Gras parade, but locals poured onto their porches anyway.
 Even when they're a little scratchy and a lot loud, it is a joyful sound in the Seventh Ward.